 Dear Collaborators,

-Solar activity has achieved a moderate level since the last message.
+Solar activity has been at a very low level since the last message.

 See http://www.SolarMonitor.org for images and